eejameson/pets/README.md

 Don’t need badges for now, but above is where you put them in if you want

-The goal of pets is to …
+The goal of pets is to provide a simple means for people to express their feelings about pets.
+At present, the package only contains one
+function: `cats()`.

 ## Installation